hybridgroup/gophercon-2023/README.md

 We have two Parrot Minidrones you can fly with Go code to control them using their built-in Bluetooth API.

-Post in-flight videos using hashtag #gophercon
+Post in-flight videos using hashtag #gopherconeu

 Ready for takeoff?
 Go to [./drone/minidrone/](./drone/minidrone/).